Skip to main content

 SET app.tenant_id = 'merchant-uuid-here';

-Every API request sets the tenant context from the authenticated session.
-Every database query automatically filters by that tenant.
-No manual WHERE clauses needed — the database enforces it.
-We've maintained codebases using this pattern for 3+ years without a single cross-tenant data leak.
+Every API request sets the tenant context off the authenticated session.
+From there, every query filters by that tenant on its own.
+No hand-written WHERE clauses to forget, the database does the enforcing.
+Our team has shipped and maintained codebases on this pattern for 3+ years, and not once have we had a cross-tenant leak.

-Custom domains add complexity.
-Each merchant wants their store on mystore.com, not yourplatform.com/mystore.
-That requires wildcard SSL certificates, DNS verification (CNAME records), and a reverse proxy (Caddy or Nginx) that routes incoming requests to the correct tenant based on hostname.
-Cloudflare for SaaS handles this at $2/month per custom domain — worth it compared to building your own certificate management.
+Custom domains are where it gets fiddly.
+Every merchant wants their shop on mystore.com, not yourplatform.com/mystore.
+To pull that off you need wildcard SSL certificates, DNS verification through CNAME records, and a reverse proxy (Caddy or Nginx) that reads the incoming hostname and routes the request to the right tenant.
+Cloudflare for SaaS does all of this for $2/month per custom domain.
+Honestly, that's a bargain next to building and babysitting your own certificate pipeline.

 How Do You Build a Theme Engine and Storefront Builder?

 WordPress.org reports that themes and customization drive 73% of CMS platform selection decisions.
-Merchants won't use your platform if they can't make their store look unique.
-The theme engine is your competitive moat — and the hardest component to build well.
+Read that again.
+Merchants walk away if they can't make their store look like their own.
+The theme engine is your moat.
+It's also the single hardest piece to get right.

-The visual drag-and-drop editor is what separates a developer tool from a merchant-friendly platform.
-Think of it as three layers: the section library (pre-built components like hero banners, product grids, testimonials), the layout engine (how sections stack and nest), and the style editor (colors, fonts, spacing).
-Each layer communicates through a JSON schema that defines the theme's structure.
+The visual drag-and-drop editor is the line between a developer tool and something a shop owner can actually use.
+Picture three layers.
+There's the section library, the ready-made blocks like hero banners, product grids, and testimonials.
+There's the layout engine that decides how those sections stack and nest.
+And there's the style editor for colors, fonts, and spacing.
+The three talk to each other through one JSON schema that describes the theme's structure.

-A theme's JSON schema looks something like this:
+In practice a theme's JSON schema reads something like this:

 {